Emergency Roofer in Denver — Available 24/7 for Active Leaks, Storm Damage & More

 Ice Dam Emergencies — A Denver-Specific Scenario

-Ice dams are a Denver-specific emergency pattern that peaks in February and March — Denver's late-winter freeze-thaw window — and produces some of the most damaging and misunderstood roof emergencies in this market.
+Ice dams are a Denver-specific emergency pattern that peaks in February and March — Denver's late-winter freeze-thaw window — and produces some of the most damaging and most misdiagnosed roof emergencies in this market.

 How ice dams form in Denver.
 Heat loss from the conditioned living space warms the roof deck above the heated area, melting snow on the upper slopes.
 That meltwater runs down to the eave overhang — which sits over unheated soffit space and stays below freezing.
 The meltwater refreezes at the eave, building an ice dam.
-Additional meltwater pools behind the dam and sits against the shingle surface.
-At sufficient depth, that standing water works its way under the shingle — particularly through any sealant failure point — and enters the roof assembly.
+Additional meltwater pools behind the dam, sits against the shingle surface, and at sufficient depth works its way under the shingle — particularly through any existing sealant failure — and enters the roof assembly.

 The emergency presentation.
-The homeowner sees water dripping from the ceiling in an area that corresponds to the eave line — often at exterior walls, near windows on upper floors, or at the lower edge of ceiling planes.
+Water dripping from the ceiling in an area corresponding to the eave line — often at exterior walls, near windows on upper floors, or at the lower edge of ceiling planes.
 It happens during a warm spell, not during snowfall.
-It can look like a plumbing leak or a random interior leak because the entry point (at the eave, under the shingle) is far from the visible interior drip.
+It is frequently misdiagnosed as a plumbing leak because the entry point at the eave is far from the visible interior drip.

-Why Denver houses are particularly vulnerable.
-Inadequate attic insulation — common in Denver's older housing stock — increases the heat transfer from the living space to the roof deck that drives snowmelt on the upper slopes.
-Inadequate eave-line ice and water shield on older installations means there's no secondary waterproof layer at the point where dam backup occurs.
-Denver's specific freeze-thaw cycling produces exactly the right temperature pattern for dam formation: warm enough to melt snow during the day, cold enough to refreeze at the eave overnight.
+Why Denver homes are particularly vulnerable.
+Inadequate attic insulation — common in Denver's older housing stock — increases heat transfer from the living space to the roof deck, driving snowmelt on the upper slopes.
+Inadequate eave-line ice and water shield on older installations provides no secondary waterproof membrane at the point where dam backup occurs.
+Denver's freeze-thaw cycling produces exactly the temperature pattern that forms dams: warm enough to melt snow during the day, cold enough to refreeze at the eave overnight.

-Emergency response for ice dam intrusion.
+Emergency response.
 The immediate priority is stopping active water intrusion and protecting the interior.
-Permanent solutions — attic insulation correction, ventilation improvement, ice and water shield installation on replacement — address the underlying cause.
-We assess both the emergency condition and the underlying driver so that emergency response leads to a permanent fix, not a recurring situation.
+Permanent solutions — attic insulation correction, ventilation improvement, ice and water shield installation at replacement — address the underlying cause.
+We assess both the emergency condition and the structural driver so emergency response leads to a permanent fix rather than a recurring situation.

-Ice dam removal: Mechanical ice removal from a roof is a specialized process — done incorrectly, it damages shingles, flashings, and gutters.
+Note on ice removal: mechanical ice removal from a roof surface is a specialized process — done incorrectly, it damages shingles, flashings, and gutters.
 We do not recommend homeowners attempt mechanical ice removal themselves.
-Calcium chloride channels can be used as a temporary measure but require careful application to avoid plant and surface damage.
+Calcium chloride channels can provide temporary relief but require careful application to avoid plant and surface damage.

-Snow Load — Roof Sagging, Structural Stress, and When to Worry
+Snow Load — Roof Sagging and When to Worry

-When is snow load an emergency?
-If you observe visible sagging or deflection in a roof section under snow load — a line that was straight that now has a visible curve, or an interior ceiling that is deflecting downward — this is an emergency situation.
+When snow load is an emergency.
+If you observe visible sagging or deflection in a roof section under snow load — a line that was straight that now has a visible curve, or an interior ceiling deflecting downward — this is an emergency.
 Do not occupy the space below.
-Call for assessment.
-Roof collapse from excessive snow load is real, and the warning signs are visible before failure occurs in most cases.
+Call for assessment immediately.

-Snow load rule of thumb: Most residential roofing systems in Denver are designed for a minimum 30 lbs per square foot (psf) ground snow load.
-Fresh dry Colorado snow weighs approximately 3 lbs/cubic foot; wet spring snow weighs 20+ lbs/cubic foot.
+Snow load reference.
+Most Denver residential roofs are designed for a minimum 30 lbs per square foot ground snow load.
+Fresh dry Colorado snow weighs approximately 3 lbs per cubic foot.
+Wet spring snow weighs 20+ lbs per cubic foot.
 A foot of wet spring snow on a flat or low-slope roof can approach design limits on an older structure.
-If the roof is visibly deflecting under load, that is the indicator that matters most.
+Visible deflection under load is the warning indicator — act on it before it becomes failure.

 Blown-Off Shingles and Large Area Exposure

-A significant wind event that physically displaces shingles — not just lifted sealant bonds, but actual missing shingles — creates immediate exposure to the underlayment or deck.
-In Denver's weather environment, a large exposed area can result in substantial water intrusion on the next rain or snowmelt event.
+A significant wind event that physically displaces shingles — not just lifted sealant bonds but actual missing shingles — creates immediate exposure of the underlayment or deck.
+In Denver's weather environment, a large exposed area can result in substantial water intrusion on the next rain or snowmelt event, which may be within 24–48 hours.

-Emergency response: Temporary protection of the exposed area — tarping secured to hold in Denver's wind conditions, or temporary shingle installation if scope and conditions allow — to bridge to a permanent repair or replacement appointment.
+Emergency response covers temporary protection of the exposed area — tarping secured to hold in Denver's Chinook wind conditions, or temporary shingle installation if scope and conditions allow — to bridge to a permanent repair or replacement appointment.

-Important: The area of missing shingles is often not the full extent of wind damage.
-A professional assessment after emergency stabilization documents the broader damage picture including sealant bond failures across the surrounding field.
+Important: the area of missing shingles is often not the full extent of wind damage.
+A professional assessment after emergency stabilization documents the broader damage picture, including sealant bond failures across the surrounding shingle field that create uplift vulnerability on the next wind event.

 Wind Damage Denver →